+Denied because you can do your old job?
 Since you've been denied, Social Security may have decided that you can do your old job, in which case you'll have to appeal the denial and convince a Social Security judge otherwise.
-Perhaps your claims examiner thought you could do the job because he or she mistakenly believed that a forklift operator doesn’t have to be able to regularly lift 20 pounds.
+Perhaps your claims examiner thought you could do the job because he or she mistakenly believed that a forklift operator doesn't have to be able to regularly lift 20 pounds.
 Or, maybe Social Security didn't agree that your RFC should be for light work even though your doctor thought so.
-If this is the case – say, Social Security gave you an RFC for medium work -- you'll need to appeal and prove that your RFC should actually be for light work.
+If this is the case – say, Social Security gave you an RFC for medium work – you'll need to appeal and prove that your RFC should actually be for light work.

 Find out why.
 First, find out exactly why Social Security denied you so you can decide what arguments you can use.
 If your denial notice doesn't include a "technical rationale" (which includes an explanation of your residual functional capacity (RFC) and why you were denied), you should request your file from Social Security so that you can review it.
 Maybe Social Security agreed you couldn't do the job of forklift operator but thinks your job skills as a machine operator could be used in other work that doesn't require lifting.
 (In that case, the grid rule saying that a 55-year-old restricted to light work should be considered disabled doesn't apply and you'll probably need to hire a lawyer to get benefits.)